 Dapoxetine hydrochloride – often referred to simply as Dapoxetine – is marketed under the name Priligy and it is an SSRI that is geared to help men suffering from premature ejaculation.

-SSRIs are a class of drugs that are traditionally used to treat depression and anxiety; Dapoxetine would be the first and only drug with regulatory approval for treating premature ejaculation.
+SSRIs are a class of drugs that are traditionally used to treat depression and anxiety (by increasing serotonin levels in brain); Dapoxetine would be the first and only drug with regulatory approval for treating premature ejaculation.
 Whether or not it is ultimately approved by the FDA remains unclear, though.
 Doctors have been known to prescribe depression medications for men suffering from premature ejaculation, but Dapoxetine would be the first drug specifically formulated for this purpose.

 Does Dapoxetine Work?

 Since Dapoxetine is not yet available in the United States, its effectiveness remains unclear.
 As it continues to undergo the vigorous trials conducted by the FDA, more will be learned about whether it truly is an effective treatment for premature ejaculation.

 In the meantime, men who wish to treat premature ejaculation should explore other methods of treatment than Dapoxetine hydrochloride.

 Additionally, because of the potential adverse side effects, those who have experienced trouble with SSRIs in the past would be wise to steer clear of it altogether.